bqckup/bqckup/README.md

 But that's not all, Bqckup also prioritizes **your privacy**, so you don't have to worry about your sensitive information being shared or exposed.
 With Bqckup, you retain full control over your data and can trust that it will be kept safe and secure at all times.
 Keep your data safe and secure with Bqckup 🥳

-Install now and forget about back up!
+Install now and forget about how complicated to setup and run back up!

 ## Features
 - With this software, you can easily backup your database and it's associated assets to  S3 or Object Storage